DOTXV/OPNFV-SFC/README.rst

 Description
 ===========

-This is the OPNFV Hunter release that implements the deploy stage of the OPNFV CI pipeline via Fuel.
+This is the OPNFV Iruya release that implements the deploy stage of the OPNFV CI pipeline via Fuel.

 Fuel is based on the `MCP`_ installation tool chain.